GoAuditsGoAudits

 Ongoing training and development for staff on IPC measures are essential.
 This should cover job-specific practices, emerging infection risks, and updates on guidelines and procedures.

-7. Conduct frequent internal IPC audits
+7. Conduct frequent internal audits

 Keeping digital records of your regular internal checks also helps demonstrate due diligence and compliance when the time comes for CQC inspections.